JackxTong/JackxTong.github.io/_posts/2024-08-02-Multiplayer Online Game Controlled by FPGA.md

 ## Game Description

 We developed a co-op real-time multiplayer game on Unity using C#.
-The game supports two players in real-time on the same laptop and is highly scalable to accommodate more players with additional control nodes.
-The objective is to fight against a randomly spawned monster.
-Players must work together to defeat the monster, and the game displays the final score if any player dies.
+- The game supports two players in real-time on the same laptop, and is highly scalable to accommodate more players with additional control nodes.
+- The objective is to fight against a randomly spawned monster.
+Players must work together to defeat the monster, and the game finish if any player dies.

 We aim to replicate the console multiplayer gaming experience, similar to playing a multiplayer game on one PlayStation.

 ## Performance Metrics